-The College is committed to supporting employees who report concerns about the conduct of their colleagues.
+The College is committed to supporting staff who report concerns about the conduct of their colleagues.

-All employees are required to inform the Principal if they are charged with or convicted of an offence.
+All staff are required to inform the Principal if they are charged with or convicted of an offence.
 You must also inform the Principal if you become the subject of an Apprehended Violence Order.

-As an employee, you must report child protection concerns to your Line Manager or the Principal.
-The Principal will determine whether a report to the Department of Child Protection and Family Support is required.
+Staff must report child protection concerns to the Principal.
+The Principal will determine whether a report to Child Protection and Family Support Services is required.
 For guidance on reporting, refer to the College's Child Protection Policy.

-You must also report your concerns about the inappropriate actions of any other employee that involves students to your Line Manager or the Principal.
+You must also report your concerns about the inappropriate actions of another staff member that involves students to the Principal.